chirimacha/simple_bandit/README.md

 https://github.com/chirimacha/simple_bandit/blob/master/ASTMH.pdf

 The code folder contains 5 programs.
-The program "runGlobalVsBanditSimulations.R" incorporates the other 4 codes -helperFunctions.R: helper functions that are not specific to a bandit or search -bandit.R: Bandit functions
+The program "runGlobalVsBanditSimulations.R" incorporates the other 4 codes
+1) helperFunctions.R: helper functions that are not specific to a bandit or search
+2) bandit.R: Bandit functions
--highLevelSearchAlgos.R: General search algorithms and bandit wrapper for search algorithms -FunctionsForSimulatedSearch.R: Functions used to simulate searches and compare bandit against benchmark search algorithms -runGlobalVsBanditSimulations.R: Prototype for setting up and running experiments
+3) highLevelSearchAlgos.R: General search algorithms and bandit wrapper for search algorithms
+4) FunctionsForSimulatedSearch.R: Functions used to simulate searches and compare bandit against benchmark search algorithms 5)runGlobalVsBanditSimulations.R: Prototype for setting up and running experiments